Skip to main content

 Elements of the Crime of Resisting Arrest

 Resisting arrest generally involves charges against a person who obstructs, resists, or delays law enforcement during the performance of their official duties.
-Refusing to submit to arrest or detention typically includes these elements:
+The crime of resisting arrest often includes these elements:

-• Intent to hinder, delay, or prevent a law enforcement officer from effecting a lawful arrest or detention;
+• An intent to hinder, delay, or prevent a law enforcement officer from making a lawful arrest or detention

-• Using physical force against a law enforcement officer; or
+• Using physical force against a law enforcement officer

 • Creating a substantial risk of bodily injury to a law enforcement officer

 Some state laws prohibit any action that impedes an officer in their lawful duties (though in other states this is charged as hindering or obstructing justice).
-This means that a resisting arrest charge can be filed against someone without any prior attempt to place them under arrest.
-In other states, an arrest must be in progress for a resisting arrest charge to be filed.
+In such states, a resisting arrest charge may be filed against someone without any prior attempt to place them under arrest.
+In many other states, the basis of a resisting arrest case must show that a lawful arrest was in progress.

-• Physically getting in the way of an officer doing his or her duty
+• Physically getting in the way of an officer doing their duty, which may lead to arrest for obstructing official business

-Different states may include additional elements in their criminal law.
-Some states require a use of force or actual harm to have occurred against the officer.
+State laws may vary according to elements, degree, and penalty.
+Some states may require the use of force or actual harm to have occurred against the officer.

 Penalties and Punishment for Resisting Arrest